 The bridge's tempered glass steps have also been controversial, with reports of them becoming overly slippy during rain.
 However, according to local police reports the bridge is equally as slippy as other bridges in the city.

-Although the steps were designed to last 20 years many of the glass steps have already had to be replaced.
+Although the steps were designed to last 20 years, many of them have already had to be replaced.

 Errors "all the more serious" as Calatrava so experienced